razbikel/Multithreaded-programming--book-store/README.md

-# Multithreaded programming - BookStore
+# Multithreaded programming - Book Store
 Building a synchronized Micro-service framework and an "online" bookstore app.
 Handles inventory, payment and delivery through Multi-threading in java.